Week 1 study notes

 Assessment: This is strong for Lesson 1 because a product team could discuss, test, or scope the decision immediately.
 It also keeps AI in a supporting role instead of letting AI own the judgment.

-- 01Human observationA shopper may not know the full cost before Pay now.The learner first names the user, task, context, helpful decisions, friction, visible evidence, and assumption before asking AI for help.
+- 01Human observationA vehicle owner may need confidence before Start now.First name the user, task, context, helpful decisions, friction, visible evidence, and assumption before asking AI for help.

-- 02Vague promptThe prompt gives AI too little context.The learner saves the weak prompt as a contrast exercise: "Is this design good?"
+- 02Vague promptThe prompt gives AI too little context.Save the weak prompt as a contrast exercise: "Is this design good?"

-- 03Vague outputThe output sounds polished but is not decision-grade.The likely answer praises cleanliness, suggests colors or icons, and misses priority because the prompt did not name user, task, evidence, or criteria.
+- 03Vague outputThe output sounds polished but is not decision-grade.The likely answer praises official style, button visibility, and simplicity, but misses priority because the prompt did not name user, task, evidence, or criteria.

-- 04Structured promptThe prompt becomes a tiny product/design brief.The learner then provides the screen description, user task, output fields, recommendation limit, and uncertainty requirement.
+- 04Structured promptThe prompt becomes a tiny product/design brief.Then provide the screen description, user task, output fields, recommendation limit, and uncertainty requirement.

-- 06Accept/adapt/rejectThe learner curates the AI output.Accept the missing-cost insight, adapt the estimate into a conditional decision, and reject decorative polish or full redesign advice.
+- 06Accept/adapt/rejectCurate the AI output.Accept the action-promise reading, adapt the clarification into a testable small change, and reject decorative polish or full redesign advice.

 The target artifact is small but serious: one object observation, one screen observation, one AI-output critique, one prompt comparison, one FigJam or Figma observation board, accept/adapt/reject notes, and one product decision sentence.
 Small does not mean shallow.
 This artifact trains the exact habits used later in briefs, critique sheets, acceptance criteria, prototypes, and case-study writing.

-The public handout should be enough for a motivated learner to complete the artifact without guessing what strong looks like.
-The tutor should point back to the model artifact whenever the learner drifts into taste, copying AI, or redesigning too broadly.
+Use the public handout to complete the artifact without guessing what strong looks like.
+Return to the model artifact whenever you drift into taste, copying AI, or redesigning too broadly.

 - 01Part AEveryday object readingChoose one physical object and complete the observation fields.